Ozone-depleting substances - ODS - (Controlled Substances)

 Q1.
 Give a brief description of each licensing system as a whole and, with respect to each, reply to the following questions as relevant, placing all of the material with respect to a given system in sequence together, and using cross references as appropriate when elements which have already been described are also present in another system.

 The import of ozone-depleting substances (ODS) is subject to licensing.
-In the context of the Vienna Convention for the Protection of the Ozone Layer and the Montreal Protocol on the substances that deplete the ozone layer, the European Commission issues ODS licences based on applications submitted via the ODS Licensing System.
+In the context of the Vienna Convention for the Protection of the Ozone Layer and the Montreal Protocol on the substances that deplete the ozone layer, the European Commission issues ODS licences based on applications submitted via the ODS Licensing System established pursuant to the ODS Regulation (EU) 2024/590.

-Imports and export of controlled substances, referred to hereby as ozone depleting substances (ODS) and products and equipment containing or relying on ODS are prohibited.
+Imports and export of controlled substances, referred to hereby as ozone depleting substances (ODS) and products and equipment containing those substances or whose functioning relies upon those substances, are prohibited.
 However, there are exemptions to this prohibition with regards to certain uses (ODS used as feedstock, for essential laboratory and analytical uses, as process agents and for critical uses of halons).
-For these exempted uses, import and export is lawful, subject to a license.
+For these exempted uses, import and export are lawful, subject to a license.

-The reason why per shipment license are no longer needed is because as from 3 March 2025 the interconnection between the EU ODS licensing system and national customs systems of EU Member states will become obligatory via the EU Single Window Environment for Customs.
-The interconnection will allow automatic custom controls in real time, at shipment level, of all controlled ODS in bulk or contained in products and equipment, as well as the electronic exchange and storage of information on each shipment of ODS.
+The reason why a licence can cover multiple shipments is that as from 3 March 2024 the interconnection between the EU ODS licensing system and national customs systems of EU Member states became obligatory via the EU Single Window Environment for Customs.
+The interconnection allows for automatic custom controls in real time, at shipment level, of all controlled ODS in bulk or contained in products and equipment, as well as the electronic exchange and storage of information on each shipment of ODS.

 Purposes and Coverage of Licensing